kshitij10496/exp/dnf/README.md

 **Objective**: Forward the request to a DNS server to actually resolve the request.

 **Approach**: Dial up a UDP connection with Google's public DNS server.
 We can add TLS or HTTPS as a future iteration.

+# Step 4

+**Objective**: Receive an answer from the DNS server, unpack it and forward the answer to the original client that asked for it.

+**Approach**: